isaaclockhart/isaaclockhart.github.io/exercise-18.md

 c) Estimate the average speed at which the Queen’s carriage travelled.

 Analysis/ thought process-
 For this exercise I first need to start by researching Queen Elizabeth II exiting Westminster Abbey after the coronation.
+After some research, I find an article stating the queen exited the abbey throught the west door.
+Now to find the distance traveled.
+I found an article stating it was 7.2km,but measuring it says 8.2km.
+It's stated the coronation took about 100 minutes, if you do the math, that comes out about 3mph.

+a.
+West door
+b.
+7.2km
+c.
+3mph